MinecraftForge/Documentation/docs/concepts/internationalization.md

 Language files
 --------------

 Language files are located by `assets/[namespace]/lang/[locale].lang` (e.g. the US English translation for `examplemod` would be `assets/examplemod/lang/en_us.lang`).
-Resource pack format 3 requires the locale name to be lowercased.
+Resource pack format 3 (as specified in pack.mcmeta) requires the locale name to be lowercased.
 The file format is simply lines of key-value pairs separated by `=`.
 Lines starting with `#` are ignored.
 Lines without a separator are ignored.
 The file must be encoded in UTF-8.

 ```properties
 # items